Car show, bluegrass at Pioneer Village nixed

 “These are very popular events, and it is with a heavy heart that these decisions were made,” stated the museum.

-The Past Reflections Car Show was scheduled for Saturday, Aug.
-8, and the Cameron Bluegrass Festival was scheduled for Sept.
-11, 12 and 13.
+The Past Reflections Car Show was scheduled for Saturday, August 8, and the Cameron Bluegrass Festival was set for September 11-13.
 Plans are for both events to be back next year.

 The Barron County Historical Society Board of Directors will be meeting on Wednesday, July 22 to deliberate the fate of other remaining events scheduled for the season.